chris-denny/CDFXHouTools/README.md

 ### MtlX Triplanar
 Context: *VOP*\
 A custom triplanar implementation that enables proper xyz-axis specific rotations, edge and blend noise, and axis-mirroring fixes to match other common triplanar methods.
-Outputs includes UVs and weights for use with the MtlX Triplanar Textures node.
+Outputs include UVs and weights for use with the MtlX Triplanar Textures node.

 ### MtlX Triplanar Textures
 Context: *VOP*\